Estafet-LTD/StackinaBox/OCP/pilot-2-setup.md

 Host only connection

-NB may need to run dhclient on start up tp force lease of (static) ip address
+NB may need to run dhclient on start up to force lease of (static) ip address

 ### Set up